GeReV/hocr-editor-ts/README.md

 ![hOCR Editor Screenshot](./screenshot/screenshot.png)

+## Features

+- Drag & drop interface for restructuring or resizing of sentences, paragraphs and blocks.
+- Optional automatic resizing of elements to wrap their contents.
+- Optional automatic cleanup of empty elements.
+- Import and export of hOCR documents.
+- Built-in OCR, using Tesseract, of one or more documents or regions of documents.

 ## Rationale

 While working on a personal project, I went looking for an editor which would allow me to correct some of the mistakes made by Tesseract in magazine scans with mixed language (Hebrew and English in my case).